BeTomorrow/micro-observables/README.md

 Micro-observables supports React batched updates: when modifying an observable, all re-renders caused by the changes from the observable and its derived observables are batched, minimizing the total amount of re-renders.

-Another important benefit of React Batching is that it ensures **consistency** in renders : you can learn more about this on [MobX Github](https://github.com/mobxjs/mobx-react/pull/787#issuecomment-573599793).
+Another important benefit of React Batching is that it ensures **consistency** in renders: you can learn more about this on [MobX Github](https://github.com/mobxjs/mobx-react/pull/787#issuecomment-573599793).

 By default, batching is disabled as it depends on the platform your app is targeting.
 To enable it, import one of these files before using micro-observables (typically in your `index.js` file):